tchop Logo

 1. Create open communication channels

-Provide platforms where employees can easily share feedback, ask questions, and engage in discussions, such as Slack channels, intranet forums, or tchop™.
+Set up platforms where people can easily share feedback, ask questions, and get into real discussions.
+This could be Slack channels, intranet forums, or tools like tchop™ that make back-and-forth conversation natural and effortless.

 2. Host interactive meetings

-Incorporate Q&A sessions, brainstorming activities, or collaborative workshops into meetings to promote dialogue.
+Build Q&A sessions, brainstorming activities, or collaborative workshops right into your meetings to get genuine dialogue flowing.
+Skip the one-way presentations and create space for actual conversation.

 3. Use technology for real-time engagement

-Leverage tools like live polls, surveys, or chat features during events or updates to gather instant feedback.
+Bring in tools like live polls, surveys, or chat features during events or updates to capture instant feedback.
+This keeps people engaged and shows their input matters in the moment, not just afterwards.

 4. Train leaders in dialogic techniques